mucherino/teaching/Julia/multiple-dispatch.md

 	Antonio is introducing the basis of quantum physics Programming on a Quantum computer requires this introduction

+## To sum up

-So, to sum up, how many situations can be dealt with our methods?
+So, how many situations can be dealt with our methods?

 - a kid that is playing with a gaming console;
 - a teacher that is teaching to code on any kind of computer device (as long as they